 The buzz about the Dream Home giveaway is a massive driver of traffic to the HGTV website and social media pages, helping them attract more online followers.

 Plus, HGTV outfits their Dream Homes with kitchen appliances, bathroom fittings, paint, and more from major brands.
-Those brands want to show off their very best products so that people are encouraged to buy them.
+Those brands want to show off their very best products so that people are encouraged to buy them, and they pay for the privilege.

-The Dream Home giveaway makes money for HGTV and its partners by giving viewers inspiration for ideas they can implement in their own homes.
-Exposure on the Dream Home series can boost sales for everything from paint colors to furniture styles.
+The Dream Home Giveaway makes money for HGTV and its partners by giving viewers inspiration for ideas they can implement in their own homes.
+Exposure in the Dream Home series can boost sales for everything from paint colors to furniture styles.
 It increases demand for local builders and artists.
 It's big business.

 Building an average home wouldn't have the same effect.
 Creating an eye-popping home is far more successful for the companies involved.